SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 The first party, Germain-Bonnet-Santini, has not reached Vallot.
 Forced by the storm with no visibility, a compass going berserk, afraid to lose themselves, they stopped at 11:30 pm and bivouacked in the bergschrund below Vallot protecting Santini from the cold as much as they could.

 11.4.
-Le Duf and Terray’s party nearing the Grands Mulets“The helicopter fell down”, but they understand “they fell down” i.e. the two castaways!They turn back and meet the second party which had bivouacked 200 m below and learned from Marcel Bron who had a radio link with Le Gall that it was the S58 which had crashed.
+Le Duf and Terray’s party nearing the Grands Mulets“The helicopter fell down”, but they understand “they fell down” i.e. the two castaways!They turn back and meet the second party which had bivouacked 200 m below.
+They learn from Marcel Bron who had a radio link with Le Gall that it was the S58 which "fell down".

 Terray decides to go down and this time Le Gall will obtain for his two parties that they use the Glacier cable-car platform!